paultopia/gobbledygook/content/pages/syllabus.md

 Students will be asked to agree to an honor code.

 Collaboration on in-class tasks and on homework assignments that are not one of the official problem sets is highly encouraged and probably necessary.
+However, you should try to do the homework assignments on your own first before consulting with your classmates, in order to maximize your learning.
+(Struggle and frustration are normal, expected, and healthy.)

 ## Technology, Bugs, and Accommodations